-Notwithstanding the settlement, we remain subject to prepayment review of claims by our largest third-party payor before any insurance payments are made.
-We do not intend to submit any claims through the FEHB program until we are able to establish processes with applicable third-party payors to support the submission of these claims, and we may be unable to do so.
-While we intend to work as quickly as possible toward establishing processes with applicable third-party payors to support the submission of claims, we cannot provide any assurance as to the timing or costs associated with establishing such processes, if we can do so at all, or the impact that such processes may have on our business and results of operations.
-Further, the pending over-the-counter ("OTC") hearing aid regulatory framework, if finalized as currently proposed, may lead such payors to take additional actions further limiting our ability to access insurance coverage, which may have a material adverse effect on our financial condition, results of operations or cash flows.
+Notwithstanding the settlement, we remain subject to prepayment review by our largest third-party payor, which administers an FEHB plan, of any claims we submit.
+We do not intend to submit claims through the FEHB program until we are able to establish processes with applicable third-party payors and FEHB carriers to support the submission of these claims, and we may be unable to do so.
+We cannot provide any assurance as to the timing or costs associated with establishing such processes, if we can do so at all, or the impact that such processes may have on our business and results of operations.
+At the same time, we are also taking steps to further strengthen and enhance our compliance program.
+Although we are working to establish dialogues with third-party payors, we expect any negotiations with payors to last for an extended period of time, and we do not plan to provide an update until if and when we have reached an understanding with payors.

-In addition, based on our correspondence to date with the OPM and the largest third-party payor, we expect that any such processes will require additional testing by a licensed healthcare provider to establish medical necessity, with supporting clinical documentation.
-Because our current operating structure does not permit us to perform diagnostic tests, we are evaluating alternatives for testing, including but not limited to accepting clinical documentation and prescriptions from third-party healthcare professionals, contracting with third parties or existing networks, and/or establishing a management services organization.
-We cannot provide any assurance as to the timing or costs associated with these alternatives, whether we will be successful in implementing them, or the impact that such changes may have on our business and operations.
+Based on our correspondence to date with the OPM and the third-party payor with whom historically we had the largest volume, we expect that any such processes will require additional testing by a licensed healthcare provider to establish medical necessity, with supporting clinical documentation.
+We are evaluating alternatives for testing, including but not limited to accepting clinical documentation and prescriptions from third-party healthcare professionals, contracting with third parties or existing networks, and/or establishing a management services organization, separate from our existing corporate structure, that manages professional entities that employ licensed healthcare providers.
+These alternatives involve significant time and related activities, including, but not limited to, development of internal processes, training, and compliance and quality control programs, coordination with external healthcare providers and professional services organizations, and evaluation of and compliance with state-by-state regulatory requirements.
+We cannot provide any assurance as to the timing or costs associated with these alternatives, whether we will be successful in implementing any of them, or the impact that such changes may have on our business and operations.
+If we are unable to implement at least one of these alternatives for testing, we expect that we will not be able to obtain insurance coverage of our products going forward.